An Honest Review of the Stupid Simple SEO Course

 We were told that because we were a multi-niche site that SEO was never going to work for us.

-But luckily for us, Mike’s lesson “How To Rank Even If Your Site Is Very Broad” in the Search Intent, User Satisfaction & Relevance module showed us how to make it work for ourselves.
+But luckily for us, Mike’s lesson “How To Rank Even If Your Site Is Very Broad” in the Site Structure module showed us how to make it work for ourselves.

-If a super multi-niche site like ours can make it work, you can too!
+If a super multi-niche site like ours can make it work, yours can too!
 If you put the work in and have patience, SEO really can work for you.

-Or you can first try out his FREE 5-day SEO bootcamp course here if you need more time to think about it.
+Or you can first try out his FREE 6-day SEO bootcamp course here if you need more time to think about it.